12 best breakfast foods in Vietnam

 5. Banh mi

 Banh mi literally translates to “bread,” but it’s all about what goes in the baguette that makes it a breakfast favourite for locals and tourists.
 While pork is always a winner, some larger stalls offer everything from chicken to egg to avocado.
-Combine that with a pâté spread, pickled vegetables, mayo herbs, Laughing Cow cheese, and a dollop of chilli, and you’ll understand why banh mi is a daily breakfast food in Vietnam.
+Combine that with a pâté spread, pickled vegetables, mayo herbs, Laughing Cow cheese, and a dollop of chili, and you’ll understand why banh mi is a daily breakfast food in Vietnam.

 Banh Mi